justinredd/justinredd.github.io/about.md

 title: About
 ---

-Give people something to read and get to know you.
-Here's my attempt: this is [Mu-An](http://muan.co), a designer developer who lives in London at the moment.

-Tweet at [@muanchiou](http://twitter.com/muanchiou), read my code on [GitHub](http://github.com/muan), see my designs on [Dribbble](http://dribbble.com/muan), find my CV on [LinkedIn](http://uk.linkedin.com/in/muanchiou).
+This is, for now, a collection of quotes I want to access with some degree of ease.

+It is also an excuse to get to know Jekyll.

+The [source](https://github.com/justinredd/justinredd.github.io) for this site is on GitHub.
+Go ahead and issue a PR if you have ideas for changing it.

-This theme is made by me.
-You have a nice day. ♥
+This theme is forked from [Scribble](https://github.com/muan/scribble), which is made by [Mu-An](http://muan.co/).